nextflow-io/nextflow/docs/executor.rst

 .. note:: SLURM `partitions` can be considered jobs queues.
 Nextflow allows to set partitions by using the above ``queue``
     directive.

+.. tip:: Nextflow does not provide a direct support for SLURM multi-clusters feature.
+If you need to submit workflow executions to a cluster that is not the current one, specify it setting the ``SLURM_CLUSTERS`` variable in the launching environment.

 .. _pbs-executor:

 PBS/Torque